ibnuda/fpmortals/manuscript/complete.md

   templates.foldLeft(zero)(_ |+| _)
 ~~~~~~~~

-and our job is done!

 dan selesai.

-But to get `zero` or call `|+|` we must have an instance of
-`Monoid[TradeTemplate]`.
-Although we will generically derive this in a
-later chapter, for now we will create an instance on the companion:

 Tetapi, untuk bisa menggunakan `zero` atau memanggil `|+|`, kita harus
 mempunyai instans `Monoid[TradeTemplate]`.
 Walaupun kita bisa menurunkan